PatrickJS/ngExam/README.md

 * What's MVC?
+* What's MVVM?
 * What's two way binding?
-* What's ngModel?
+* What's ng-model?
 * What is $http?
 * What is ng-repeat?
 * What are $index, $even, $odd, $first, and $last?
 * How would you filter a list via ng-repeat?
+* What's the difference between angular.module('app' , []) and angular.module('app')
 * What are directives (briefly)?
-* Why would you use ng-submit over ng-click?
+* Why would you use ng-submit over ng-click in some cases?
 * What's Dependency Injection?
+* Do other frameworks use dependency injection if only intervally?
+Answer: yes (React,Ember)
 * How would you inject services and what are the different ways to do so?
 * What's jqLite?
 * What are promises and how would you use them?
 * What's the difference between factory/provider/service/value/constant?
+* When would you use each one?
 * What are filters?
-* When would you use each one?
 * Why would you use ng-src, ng-bind, and ng-cloak?
 * What's the difference between ng-if and ng-show?
 * What phases are there is angular?
 Answer: config -> bootstrap -> run
-* Why would use you config and run?
+* Why would use you .config() and .run() phase?
 * What is np-app and how does angular bootstrap?
 * When would you use $q.all?
-* What's MVVM?
-* Where would you put your network calls controller/template/service and why?
+* Where would you make your network calls controller, template, directive, or service and why? example $http.get().then()
 * Say that you are going to alert an error where would you put that alert from a network call? service, controller, template and why?
 * How would you dynamically filter a list with ng-repeat? (clicking on different filters)
-* What's ngMessages?
+* What's ng-messages and ng-message?
 * What's ng-style and ng-class?
 * How would you attach something to the header of every http call?
+* What is $on and how would you use it?
 * What are $http interceptors?
+* What is $locationChangeStart?
+* What's html5Mode?
 * What is the $templateCache?
 * How would you implement auth as in locking down certain parts of the app?
 * What's ui-router and why use it over ng-route?
 * What are states?
-* How do you resolve resources via state and what would you do that?
+* How do you resolve resources via state/route and how would you do so?
 * What types of directives are there?
+Angular: element, attribute, class (no one uses class)
 * What is $scope?
 * What is $rootScope?
+* What is $destroy?
 * What's one time binding?
 * When and where would you normally use $watch?
 * What's a stateful filter vs a stateless filter?
 * What are $dirty, $pristine, $valid, $invalid, and $submitted?
-* What's ModelController?
+* What's NgModelController?
 * What's FormController?
 * What's ng-model-options and why would you use it?
 * What are $validators and $asyncValidators?